Perfect Creature: Production notes

 Jonathan Rhys-Meyers was originally cast as the villain Edgar, but was forced to leave the production due to other film commitments.

 At Cannes in 2005 it was announced that 20th Century Fox had purchased the North American theatrical rights, plus other key territories in what was the largest deal between a major American studio and a New Zealand film.

 The Steampunk film was shot primarily around Dunedin and Oamaru in New Zealand's South Island.

+Reception

+Adam DiLeo at IGN gave it 7 out of 10 stars.